lapingenieur/mancho.sh/docs/output/long-help.md

         SEE ALSO :

            https://gitlab.com/dwt1/dotfiles/-/blob/master/macho.sh			(where comes the idea)
-           https://gitlab.com/dwt1/dotfiles/-/blob/master/macho-gui.sh			(where comes the idea, but using dmenu instead of fzf, GUI) https://github.com/junegunn/fzf						(from where comes fzf, the fuzzy finder)
+           https://gitlab.com/dwt1/dotfiles/-/blob/master/macho-gui.sh			(where comes the idea)
+           https://github.com/junegunn/fzf						(from where comes fzf, the fuzzy finder) https://suckless.org/dmenu							(from where comes dmenu, but using fzf instead of dmenu, TUI)